open-edge-platform/edge-developer-kit-reference-scripts/usecases/ai/edge-ai-demo-studio/out/README.md

 No additional setup is required.
 Simply:

 1. Navigate to the Edge AI Demo Studio folder
-2. Double-click the `EdgeAiStudio.bat` file to launch the application
+2. Double-click the `EdgeAIDemoStudio.bat` file to launch the application

 #### Option 2: Web Services Only (Browser-based)